plausible/website/_posts/2020-12-16-lessons-from-building-and-growing-an-open-source-saas.md

 If you want to manage your own infrastructure, do use the self-hosted version but be prepared to troubleshoot your issues or get community support in the forum.

-If you donate to Plausible Analytics as a self-hoster, you can [reach out to us](https://plausible.io/contact) and expect equal support as all the other paying customers of our cloud version.
-As a self-hoster who donates to the project, you help us make Plausible sustainable and can get our full support and help.
+If you donate to Plausible Analytics as a self-hoster, you help us make Plausible sustainable, and you can [reach out to us](https://plausible.io/contact) and expect to get equal support and help as all the other paying customers of our cloud version.

 Donations are made on GitHub and are very appreciated.
 See [how you can become a sponsor of Plausible](https://github.com/sponsors/plausible).